Chukchi Myths perspective on Special Relativity

 The proper time interval between two events in spacetime depends on the timelike worldline connecting these events (the so-called twin paradox).
-From a mathematical point of view, the proper time interval $d\tau$ is frame-independent but not integrable, whereas in Minkowski spacetime, for each congruence of inertial observers with parallel straight timelike worldlines (for each inertial frame of reference), one can introduce a coordinate time $t$ (see below), which imitates Newtonian time in the sense that the coordinate time intervals $dt$ are integrable, but they are not invariant with respect to frame changes.
+From a mathematical point of view, the infinitesimal proper time interval $d\tau$ is frame-independent but not integrable, whereas in Minkowski spacetime, for each congruence of inertial observers with parallel straight timelike worldlines (for each inertial frame of reference), one can introduce a coordinate time $t$ (see below), which imitates Newtonian time in the sense that the infinitesimal coordinate time intervals $dt$ are integrable (lead to path-independent line integrals), but they are not invariant with respect to frame changes.

 From the four-dimensional perspective, differential aging of twins is a natural result of the non-integrable nature of proper time (see Fig.\ref{fig3}).
 If there is any paradox here, it is why this simple and basic effect of special relativity has generated such a vast and confusing literature.